PaloAltoNetworks/mssp-templates/internet_gateway/panorama/internet_gateway_base/README.md

 * interface (template): interface elements loaded into the base template

-* interface (stack): zone and additional elements at the stack level

 * virtual router: sets of basic routing with a default-gateway to the internet

 * zone: 2-zone model with internet and trust zones